Zxun2/OneCV-Govtech/README.md

 # OneCV Govtech Technical Assessment

+By: Lee Zong Xun

+## Introduction

+This is a REST API built using Go and MySQL.
+It is a simple application that allows teachers to register students and retrieve a list of students common to a given list of teachers.

 ## Set up guide

 This project is built using docker.
 To run the project, you will need to have docker installed on your machine.